One person alone cannot deliver an organisation’s strategic plan, but strategies are often seen as ‘belonging’ to the Chief Officer or senior team.

 “My gut instinct is always right.
 How do I support my team to develop that compass?”

 In lateral leadership, there is individual and collective responsibility for learning and leading.
 People need to be accountable to themselves and to each other, their peers as well as their managers.

 Effective delegation requires defining what success looks like to individuals, to their teams and to the organisation.
 This helps build ownership of not only the work but the results and their impact.

 “This is what I think a leader should be, so I’ll be it.”

 Bringing people together from across the organisation will generate new insights, perspectives and ideas.
 People from different roles and from different levels will question why things are done in a particular way.
 They will bring their own experience of how things impact on their work and role.
 This is hugely valuable – it leads to fresh ways of approaching challenges and gives people an appreciation of others’ roles.
 The organisation is more than the sum of its parts – bringing people together builds an understanding of how all the parts, and roles, combine to achieve organisational goals.

 “This has been a good opportunity to meet with staff from other areas to hear about good practice, to discuss ideas and issues.
 I also found that working with people from other areas led to thinking differently about some of the issues – seeing things from different perspectives.”

-The Lasting Leadership guide sets out a number of practices, summarised here:
+The Lasting Leadership Guide to Lateral Leadership sets out a number of practices, summarised here:

 - Build ownership of organisational vision and outcomes